Managing Director & Senior Partner, Global Leader, Economic Development & Finance in Public Sector and Center of Government

 Rising Consumer Expectations

 Mobile phones are ubiquitous—a fact that has completely altered what people expect in customer service.
 Consumers expect everything from their bank account to their transportation to be available at the touch of a smartphone.
 But as companies continue to up their game in customer service, the public sector is not keeping pace.
-BCG’s 2016 Digital Government Satisfaction Survey found that citizens in only 4 of the 22 countries surveyed were highly satisfied with the overall quality of government digital services.1 Notes: 1 The four countries are Australia, Estonia, India, and the US.
+BCG’s 2016 Digital Government Satisfaction Survey found that citizens in only 4 of the 22 countries surveyed were highly satisfied with the overall quality of government digital services.

 As they aim to meet rising customer expectations, governments should ensure that five basic characteristics of digital service in the private sector guide their efforts: